Farah-H/vagrant_n_tier/README.md

 # Vagrant Multi Machine Task

 The purpose of this repo is to contain and document a js.node app working usingg two virtual machines.
 The app should be accesible using localhost ip address and some aliases (see below).
+If the app is working you should see a page saying 'this app is working correctly' and the sparta logo.

 ## Task & Acceptance Criteria
 * Research how to create a multi machine vagrant environment